-or oral or manager pumping on First Offense: Report to appropriate authorities.
-Principal/Student conference, loss of privileges, detention, referral to care team/grade level support team, in-school suspension, or 1 - 180 days out-of-school suspension.
+First Offense: Report to appropriate authorities.
+Principal/Student conference, loss of privileges detention, referral to care team/grade level support team, in-school suspension, of 1 - 180 days out-of-school suspension.
 Subsequent Offense: Report to appropriate authorities.
-Loss of privileges, detention, referral to care team/grade level support team, in-school suspension, 1 - 180 days out-of-school suspension, or expulsion.
+Loss of privileges, detention, referral to care team/grade level support team, in-school suspension, $1-180$ days out-of-school suspension, or expulsion.